Informative

 The second major obstacle for achieving this feat is adequate fitness – from being in the right shape to building sufficient endurance.
 For a task this gigantic, the extent of fitness & endurance obviously needs to be extremely high.
 If you hate taking the stairs when the elevator breaks down, you probably have a very long way ahead of you!
 For those with an active lifestyle, dedicated fitness training for Everest should begin about 8-12 months before the attempt.
 ‘Being in the best shape of YOUR life’ may not cut it, so let’s get you in ‘Everest Shape’.

-If you ask x number of people for the best way to train for Everest, you’ll probably get x number of different responses, and there’s no definite ‘perfect approach’.
+If you ask x number of people for the best way to train for Everest, you’ll probably get x number of different responses, and quite frankly, there’s no ‘perfect approach’.
 Some climbers have had success due to CrossFit, others benefitted from cycling or swimming.
 To each his own.

-Help your body – All mountain enthusiasts must have heard this at one point or another - “climb high, sleep low”, make sure that you stick to it.
+Help your body: All mountain enthusiasts have heard this golden rule of thumb - “climb high, sleep low”; make sure you stick to it.
 Another suggestion to help your body acclimatize better is to keep your approach up the mountain as slow as necessary.
 One thing that you need to keep in mind is that the above-mentioned training module has to happen before you leave home.
 Some fairly fit people try to make up for the lack of preparation by training a bit at the Everest base camp.
 Once at 17500 ft., the altitude prevents muscle building and all the physical activity actually deteriorates your body.

 Mount Everest : How to get there?